 The planning of your wedding ceremony typically begins with a face-to-face meeting during which we’ll discuss what type of ceremony you are envisioning.
-Together, we’ll go through “The Book,” my 50+ page laminated volume of wedding ceremony pieces.
-You and your sweetheart get to sit down with grease pencils and highlight everything you like–like kids in a candy store–words, sentences, paragraphs, or whole sections.
+Together, we’ll go through “The Book,” my 60+ page laminated volume of wedding ceremony pieces.
+You and your sweetheart will sit down with grease pencils and highlight everything you like–like kids in a candy store–words, sentences, paragraphs, or whole sections.
 Later, I’ll weave your selections from The Book together into a custom ceremony.
 My couples love this method.
 You’ll get a totally customized ceremony based on your desires and choices…no two are ever alike.

 Your ceremony will likely include the following elements:

 - Intentions (a statement of consent)

 - Poetry or readings from literature

 - Sharing of wine (I’ve also seen sharing of home brewed beer, shots, and frosty margaritas!)

 - Sand blending ceremony

 - Family vows/inclusion of your children